JackieDo/Xml-Array/README.md

 $array     = Xml2Array::convert($xmlObject)->toArray();
 ```

-Result of piece of above code is:
+The result of above code is:

 ```php
 $array = [